 Leighton Baines says Everton will cope with the pressure of trying to qualify for the UEFA Champions League for just the second time in their history.
+The Toffees have recorded victories over Arsenal, Manchester United and Chelsea this season and Baines thinks those results will give the squad added belief they can finish in the top four.

 "We are perfectly comfortable being underdogs or having the expectation - it is probably nice to have that little bit of expectation to drive us on," Baines said.